Temporal Graph Pattern Machine: Temporal Graph Pattern Machine

 \begin{proposition} Given a temporal random walk $w=(v_0,v_1,\dots,v_L)$ with $\mathcal{T}(v_i,v_{i+1})<t', i=0,1,\dots,L-1$ and a causal walk $w_c = (u_0,u_1,\dots,u_L)$ with $\mathcal{T}(u_{i-1},u_i) < \mathcal{T}(u_i, u_{i+1}) < t', i=1,2,\dots,L-1$, $w$ can capture more complex evolving semantics than $w_c$. \end{proposition}

-It is proved in Appendix \ref{sec:prop1} that temporally non-monotonic random walks are strictly more expressive than causally monotonic walks, enabling the capture of temporal structures that are fundamentally inaccessible under strict chronological constraints.
+It is proved in Appendix \ref{sec:prop1} that temporally non-monotonic random walks are more expressive than causally monotonic walks, able to encode temporal structures that are fundamentally inaccessible under causal constraints.
 This justify Proposition \ref{prop:causal_walk} and our proposed sampling principles.

 \textbf{Constructing Patch Embeddings via Aggregating Substructures.} For each interaction $(v, v', t')$, we sample $k$ temporally biased random walks (i.e., substructures) to construct its contextualized evolution patterns.
 For a walk $w$, we retrieve the corresponding edge sequence $w_e=((v, v'), (v', v_1), \dots, (v_{L-1}, v_L))$ and timestamp sequence $w_t=(t', \mathcal{T}(v', v_1), \dots, \mathcal{T}(v_{L-1}, v_L))$.
 Based on $w$ and $w_e$, we obtain the node and edge feature matrices $\mathbf{X}_{v'}^{t'}\in\mathbb{R}^{L\times d_n}$ and $\mathbf{E}_{v'}^{t'}\in\mathbb{R}^{L\times d_e}$ from $\mathbf{X}$ and $\mathbf{E}$, respectively.
 To encode temporal information, we adopt sinusoidal time-interval embeddings~\cite{xu2020Inductive,yu2023towards}.
 Using $t'$ as the anchor time, each timestamp $t_i$ in $w_t$ is converted to an interaction-relative interval $\Delta t=t'-t_i$ and encoded by time encoder $T_{enc}$ as